amiaopensource/audioqc/README.md

 * For the most up to date versions of Media Area dependencies it is recommended to activate the [MediaArea](https://mediaarea.net/en/Repos) repository

 Options: `-h` Help, ` -e` set target extension (for example `-e flac`).
 Default is wav. `-p` Override the built in mediaconch policy file with a custom file. `-p PATH-TO-POLICY-FILE`. `-q` Quiet mode - does not create CSV, just gives simple pass/fail in terminal. `-m` Scan file metadata (enabled by default). `-s` Scan file signal with ffprobe (enabled by default).

-This script can target both directories and single audio files, and will generate basic audio QC reports of to the desktop.
-Reports contain a warning for high levels, a warning for audio phase, and a Media Conch compliance check.
-Script has been tested on macOS and Linux.